 Bill Text: IL SB2245 | 2023-2024 | 103rd General Assembly | Introduced

 Bill Title: Creates the Literary and Justice for All Act.
 Provides that the State Board of Education shall adopt and make available to school districts a rubric by which districts may evaluate curricula and select and implement evidence-based, culturally inclusive core reading instruction programs, a template to develop literacy plans, and guidance on evidence-based practices.
 Requires the State Board to develop training opportunities in teaching reading and a comprehensive literacy plan for this State.
 Amends the School Code.
-Makes changes concerning the Reading Improvement Block Grant Program, the requirements to receive a Professional Educator License, taking a test in reading foundations for certain licensure, and the requirements for educators trained in other states or counties.
+Makes changes concerning the Reading Improvement Block Grant Program, the requirements to receive a Professional Educator License, taking a test in reading foundations for certain licensure, and the requirements for educators trained in other states or countries.
 Effective immediately.

 Spectrum: Partisan Bill (Democrat 3-0)